Sousa Group

 Sousa Group is a Portuguese private business group based in Funchal, Madeira.
 It is a maritime-port, logistics, energy and tourism operator and is considered the largest Portuguese shipowner.

 The Sousa Group includes cargo shipping companies GS Lines, the shipping company Porto Santo Line where it operates with the ship Lobo Marinho.
 In the port operation area, it is responsible for the Madeira Port Operations Society - OPM and for the Santa Apolónia Terminal - TSL.
 In the area of shipping agents, it owns PMAR Navegação, PMAR Cabo Verde, PMAR Guinea-Bissau.
 The company also operates Logislink logistic operation centers and logistic terminals in Madeira, Azores, Alverca, Leixões and Porto Santo.
 In energy, it operates with Gáslink and WindMad.
-In addition to the tourism area in Porto Santo with three hotels, two restaurants, a pizzeria, and a beach bar.
+In addition, in the tourism area in Porto Santo the group operates with three hotels, two restaurants, a pizzeria, and a beach bar.